casdoor/casdoor-website/docs/provider/captcha/cloudflareTurnstile.md

 ![Cloudflare Turnstile provider](/img/providers/captcha/captcha_cloudflare3.png)

-And you can click **Preview** button to preview the style of this captcha.
+And you can click the **Preview** button to preview the style of this captcha.

 ![Cloudflare Turnstile preview](/img/providers/captcha/captcha_cloudflare4.png)